MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR.md

 3. If necessary, include the name of your on-premises data gateway.

 4. Select the **Organizational account** authentication kind, and select **Sign in**.
 Enter your credentials when asked.
-You must have FHIR Reader role on the FHIR server to read data from the server.
+You must have a FHIR Reader role on the FHIR server to read data from the server.

 5. Select **Next** to proceed.